 Spritz cookies are traditional Christmas cookies in Scandinavian countries.
 They are simple butter cookies, shaped by putting the dough

 through a cookie press.
 The name comes from the German word spritzen, meaning "to squirt" because the soft dough is squirted or pushed

 through a cookie press to make fancy designs.
 A Norwegian tradition is to make them in shapes of S's and O's.
+Children love to

-help make these cookies.
+help make and decorate these cookies.

 Cookie Recipes and